Roeli1996/ha-ecowater-hydrolink/README.md

 API refers to the European platform.
 Since version 1.1.0 there is also the posibility to use the US platform.
 This is not tested yet, because I don't have a device on that platform.
 Please provide me with feedback if you have a device!

+---
+## Known limitations
+Reading new data only works after the local app has been started.
+I'm still looking for a way to bypass this.
+---

 ## 📦 Features

 - Extensive sensor values such as salt percentage, water usage (today/total), estimated days until salt runs out, flow rate, hardness, regeneration count, etc.